-When prospective clients contact me about registering their trademarks, they often ask me whether they are able to protect a trademark in the United States if they don’t get a United States trademark registration.
+When prospective clients contact me about registering their trademarks, they often ask me whether they’re able to protect a trademark in the United States if they don’t get a US trademark registration.
 Oftentimes, these are new start-up businesses that want to protect a trademark but are on the fence as to whether they should spend the money on filing a trademark application if their trademarks already have a minimal amount of protection.

 Well, you acquire what are called “common law” trademark rights by properly using your trademark in connection with the advertising and sale of products or services.
-If you are selling products, this means using your trademark on product packaging, point-of-purchase displays, tags affixed to the products, or on the products themselves.
-If you are offering services, proper trademark use includes using your trademark on printed marketing materials, in radio and television commercials, and on websites and other Internet-based advertising.
+If you’re selling products, this means using your trademark on product packaging, point-of-purchase displays, tags affixed to the products, or on the products themselves.
+If you’re offering services, proper trademark use includes using your trademark on printed marketing materials, in radio and television commercials, and on websites and other Internet-based advertising.
 Your common law trademark rights will last for as long as you continue to offer your products or services under your trademark.
-Although the use of your trademark does not have to be particularly substantial to acquire common law trademark rights, it does have to be a bona fide use and not just a token or one-time use.
+Although the use of your trademark doesn’t have to be particularly substantial to acquire common law trademark rights, it does have to be a bona fide use and not just a token or one-time use.

-Protect a Trademark – Common Law Trademark Rights vs. Federal Trademark Rights
+Protect a Trademark – Common Law Rights vs. Federal Trademark Rights

-If you would like to speak with a knowledgeable and trustworthy US trademark attorney about how to protect a trademark, as well as the differences between common law trademark rights and federal trademark rights, please do not hesitate to contact me at (314) 749-4059 for your free consultation.
+I’m experienced US trademark attorney Morris Turek.
+If you would like to speak with a knowledgeable and trustworthy trademark attorney about how to protect a trademark, as well as the differences between common law trademark rights and federal trademark rights, please do not hesitate to contact me at (314) 749-4059 for your free consultation.
 I may also be reached at firstname.lastname@example.org or through my contact form (below).
 I look forward to hearing from you soon.